-Online sales and internet-based marketing activities are still in the early stages of development, but this trend is growing quickly with the growth of technologies and ecommerce.
-As study carried out by Nielsen market research firm showed that online sales only accounted for a light 11% of all retail sales across China, although the growing rate is quite strong with 53% year-over-year.
-You can add our linkedin Group for SEOer in China
+Online sales and internet-based marketing activities are still in the early stages of development, but this trend is growing quickly with the growth of technologies and eCommerce.
+A study carried out by Nielsen market research firm showed that online sales only accounted for a light 11% of all retail sales across China, although the growth rate is quite strong with 53% year-over-year.
+You can add our LinkedIn Group for SEOer in China

 Most of all westerners would think about Google as the main player, this is pretty much the case outside China.
 However, the American search engine was censored in 2010 in Mainland China.
 Hence the need of being knowledgeable about Chinese search engines.
 In China, the top 3 search engines are Baidu, Qihoo360 (Haosou), and Sogou.
 Baidu is leading the market with over 54%, Qihoo360 comes second with over 29% and Sogou holds around 15%. (see pie below).

 According to iResearch, in 2015, the total search engine advertising revenue reached $ 10.55 billion, an increase of 32.2% year-over-year.

 Baidu was established in 2000, it currently is the number one search engine in China, according to website ranking Alexa.com it is the fourth most visited website in the world, it also holds the second-largest share of the global desktop search engine market right behind Google.
 Baidu accounts for 6 billion searches every day.
 Baidu is the way to go when seeking entry into the Chinese market, Baidu does not only know Chinese better, but it knows the Chinese audiences better.
 Baidu has dozens of featured products, the search engine favors its own platforms/products in its search results.